-- <package> Name of the IPKG/OPKG the macro should work on - <point to> Path and name the link should point to.
+<point to> Path and name the link should point to.
 Note: This macro rejects absolute paths.
-If needed use relative paths instead. - where> Path and name of the symbolic link.
+If needed use relative paths instead.

 A few usage examples.

 Create a symbolic link as /usr/lib/libfoo.so pointing to libfoo.so.1.1.0 in the same directory: